 To help your little one feel better, let them get lots of rest and try one of these home remedies:

 Spray saline and suck out mucus.
-If your baby has trouble breathing through a stuffed nose, spray a few drops of a saline (saltwater) solution into each nostril to loosen the mucus.
+If your baby has trouble breathing through a stuffed nose, spray a few drops of a saline (saltwater) solution (commonly available in pharmacies) into each nostril to loosen the mucus.
 Then use a bulb syringe to remove the mucus.
 Squeeze the bulb and then place the tip into your child's nostril.
 Release the bulb to gently suction out the mucus.
 Wash the tip of the syringe with soap and water after each use.
 If you make your own saline solution, use distilled water or boiled tap water.

 Turn on a humidifier.
 A cool-mist humidifier will add moisture to the air and keep your baby's nose from drying out.
 Wash out the machine after each use to prevent bacteria and mold buildup.